 Statue of Liberty National Monument

-In order to improve egress capacity, a second stair was added to the east at the exterior of the Pedestal to match the existing monumental stair to the west.
-Two new stairs from the Terreplein to grade provide the last link in the egress route for visitors, exposing previously buried elements related to the history of Fort Wood.
+In order to improve egress capacity, a second exterior stair of granite was also added to the east of the Pedestal to match the existing monumental stair to the west.
+Two new stairs from the Terreplein to grade provide the last link in the egress route for visitors, exposing buried archaeological elements.
 These interventions have made the structure more welcoming, safe, and accessible while preserving the significant historic features of this World Heritage Site.

 M+Sa is currently working with the National Park Service to rehabilitate the Terreplein plaza with new paving, drainage systems, and waterproofing and to improve parapet safety for visitors with secondary barriers and signage.